BraKoose/ClassSchduler-C.K-University-Assignment/C . K. Tedam University of Technology and Applied Sciences/README.md

 # GASchedule.py

 Making a Class Schedule Using a Genetic Algorithm with Python

 # Introduction

+The program should consider the size of the class for a course, the lecture hall capacity, and the time available to assign courses to a lecture hall for a particular time, if the program succeeds to assign a course, the program should print a success message.
+The program should also generate an error message to the user if he/she attempts to assign a class size that is more than the capacity of the hall.
+The program should as well generate an error message if the user attempt to allocate a course at a time that has already been allocated.

-Making a class schedule is one of those NP hard problems.
+Making a class schedule is one of those university hard problems.
 The problem can be solved using a heuristic search algorithm to find the optimal solution, but it only works for simple cases.
 For more complex inputs and requirements, finding a considerably good solution can take a while, or it may be impossible.
 This is where genetic algorithms come in to the game.
 In this article, I assume that you are familiar with the basic concepts of genetic algorithms, and I won't describe them in detail because it has been done so many times before.

 # Background

 When you make a class schedule, you must take into consideration many requirements (number of professors, students, classes and classrooms, size of classroom, laboratory equipment in classroom, and many others).
 These requirements can be divided into several groups by their importance.
 Hard requirements (if you break one of these, then the schedule is infeasible):

 A class can be placed only in a spare classroom.